-Missing shingles are, usually, the first kind of roof damage home owners notice, espec- ially after they discover shingles or shingle tabs in their lawn after a bad storm.
+Missing shingles are, usually, the first roof damage home own-ers notice, especially after shingles or tabs are discovered in their lawn after a severe wind storm.

 Our roofs are warranteed by the manufacturer to resist blow-off damage for winds up to 130 mph for the first ten years, because of the material we use and our workmanship.

 The debris under the shingles in this image shows what happens if the shingles don't adhere to the roof's underlayment, leaving the shinglesvulner-able to blow-off, which exposes the roof to leaking.
 It is a great example of why we do not install roofs when the weather is not suitable.

 Our policy requires the following weather conditions before we install a roof: a weather forecast for an overnight temperature greater than 45oF, followed by a warm sunny day.

-Ice & water protection is necessary to protect the roof deck, at the eaves of a roof, from water damage from over flow from debris filled or improperly installed or gutters, ice dams or wind driven rain & snow.
+Ice & water protec-tion is necessary to protect the roof deck, at the eaves of a roof, from water damage from over flow from debris filled or improperly installed gutters, ice dams or wind driven rain & snow.

-Popped nails are mostly caused by the roof having been installed when weather con- ditions were cold and/or the result of older style shingles shrinking over their life and exposing nail heads.
+Popped nails are mostly caused by a roofhaving been installed when the weather conditions were cold and/or the result of older style shingles shrinking over their life and exposing nail heads.
 They are, also, caused by inexperience roofers not adjusting the settings of their nail gun correctly

 A sagging roof deck is one of the more serious problems of a roof.
 It is caused by water that has leaked onto a roof deck or moisture that has accumulated over time due to inadequately ventilated attic.

 Typically, our charge for a repair on a shingle roof is $325.00 + materials cost for repairs in Frederick, Warren, Shenandoah & Clarke Counties and Winchester.

 Note: The material cost is what constitutes our price to purchase it.
 We don't mark it up.